Teaching to Specific Learning Styles: Does It Really Work?

 A Recent Conversation – Does it sound familiar?

-I have taught at and been an instructional coach at a Career and Technical Center for the last three years.
-I recently had a conversation with a colleague who teaches our Emergency Medical Technician (EMT) course around the idea of teaching to different learning styles, and it got me thinking.
+I have taught at and been an instructional coach at a career and technical education (“CTE”) center for the last three years.
+I recently had a conversation with a colleague who teaches our Emergency Medical Technician (“EMT”) course around the idea of teaching to different learning styles, and it got me thinking.

 What Science Tells Us about Learning Styles